hydroflux/abstractor-ws/BACKLOG.md

 ## Program To Do

+- [ ] Create a 'closure' script (or named something similar) to handle exporting the document, bundling the project, and closing the browser (and potentially handling a 'logout' function)

 ### Runtime To Do

 - [ ] Add program_type to the 'started on...' line when starting a program (checks for cases where the wrong program type was chosen & logging in is time extensive)